w3f/w3f-education/docs/Rust/section2/safe-math.md

 is now essentially `0`, the operation **wrapped**.

 <details>
-    <summary><b>Solution: Saturating</b></summary>
+    <summary><b>Solution: Saturating or Checked</b></summary>
-    For Bob's balance problems, using a saturated_add could've mitigated this issue.
+    For Bob's balance problems, using a saturated_add or checked_add could've mitigated this issue.
 They simply would've reached the upper, or lower bounds, of the particular type for an on-chain balance.
-In other words: Bob's would've stayed at the maximum of the Balance type.
+In other words: Bob's balance would've stayed at the maximum of the Balance type.
 </details>

 #### Alice's 'Underflowed' Balance